-Across the 54 surveyed locations, the average cost of occupying a new build office in the UK increased by 2.6% over the 12 months to March 2018, rising from zero growth in the previous year and running marginally ahead CPI inflation over the period, at 2.5%.
-The rate of cost increase was virtually identical for 20-year old buildings, coming in at 2.7%.
+Across the 54 surveyed locations, the average cost of occupying a new build office in the UK increased by 3.4% over the 12 months to April 2019, accelerating from 2.6% growth in the previous year and running at double the rate of CPI inflation, at 1.8% over the period.
+The average cost increase was higher still for 20-year old buildings, at 4.3%.

 In contrast with previous years, upward movements in headline rents and landlord incentive packages were not the main driver of cost increases.
 Of the 22 separate cost metrics, the sharpest increases were seen for fit-out, furniture and catering, rising between 6% and 8% over the past year.
 Meanwhile, other, more day-to-day running costs either broadly tracked or marginally exceeded inflation.